bguesman/docsify-test/docs/editor/blocks/cloud_layer_interpolator.md

 {
     // Our interpolator that will cycle through the presets. public CloudLayerInterpolator interpolator;
-    // The preset files to cycle through---this will be exposed in the editor for us to edit. public string[] files;
+    // The presets to cycle through---this will be exposed in the editor for us to edit. public UniversalCloudLayer[] presets;
-    // Next preset to lerp towards (so, an index into the files array). private int index = 0;
+    // Next preset to lerp towards (so, an index into the presets array). private int index = 0;

     void Start()